exratione/lambda-complex/README.md

 The component is a normal Lambda function, and event data is passed to the handler in the normal way.
-The component Lambda function is invoked by other component Lamdbda functions directly, without intervention of the coordinator.
+The component Lambda function is invoked by other component Lambda functions directly, without intervention of the coordinator.

 The advantage of this is speed, not having to wait for a queue check, while the disadvantage that this component must be absolutely bulletproof or data and